0 of 30 Questions completed

 The following are appropriate management of osteopenia in Anorexia nervosa except?

-In anorexia nervosa, the plasma concentration of which one of the
+In anorexia nervosa, the plasma concentration of which hormone is less likely to be reduced?

 A patient has the following abnormal findings:

-Which of the following is the most likely cause?
+Which of the following condition is the most likely explanation for these abnormal lab results?

 Which of the following feature is most helpful in diagnosing depression in medically ill patients?

-Which one of the following is the most likely diagnosis?
+What is the most likely diagnosis?

 An 80-year-old woman presents with major depression.
-After four
+After four months of interpersonal therapy and treatment with an antidepressant drug, her depression resolves.

-months of interpersonal therapy and treatment with an antidepressant drug, her depression resolves.
 Which one of the following maintenance regimens is most likely to prevent recurrence of her major depression?

-The use of anti-epileptic agents in patients with depression increases
+The use of anti-epileptic agents in patients with depression increases the risk of:

-A 24-year-old man with a previous diagnosis of schizophrenia has
+A 24-year-old man with a previous diagnosis of schizophrenia has been receiving depot haloperidol monthly for four years.

 The most likely explanation for this presentation is:

 A 17-year-old boy, repeating the second last year of secondary schooling, has been previously diagnosed by a paediatrician and a psychologist, as suffering from Attention Deficit Hyperactivity Disorder (ADHD) and a specific learning disorder.
-Central nervous system stimulants were helpful but discontinued because of poor sleep and volatile mood.
-The paediatrician is overseas and the boy now comes to you for help because he cannot study, is failing at school and he wants to go back on dexamphetamine.

 He comes from a well functioning family in which there is no history of psychiatric illness or developmental disorder.
 His parents report a progressive decline in his academic progress throughout secondary school and his network of friends has been steadily reducing.
 He complains that his parents and teachers are too critical of him but admits that he often cannot be bothered studying and uses alcohol and marijuana but denies other drug use.
 He says that he has not slept and has eaten little over the last few days.
-He worries that people are

-talking about him.
+He worries that people are talking about him.
 He looks unkempt, is agitated, restless and guarded.
 His affect is flat and you have trouble following his thought processes.
 He denies that he is hearing voices.

-A patient with schizoprenia on atypical anti-psychotics is at increased
+A patient with schizophrenia on atypical anti-psychotics is at increased risk of which of the following event?

 A 15-year-old girl presents with a three-year history of school avoidance, attending approximately one week per month.
 She held a scholarship in secondary school but this was withdrawn due to poor attendance.